averkoc/tools/chatdemo1.md

 # Array of usernames
 usernames=("april" "may" "june" "july" "august")

-# Loop through each username
 for username in "${usernames[@]}"; do
+    # Delete user files
+    sudo find / -user "$username" -exec rm -rf {} \;

-    # Remove the user and their home directory
+    # Delete the user account and home directory
     sudo userdel -r "$username"

-    echo "User $username and their home directory removed" done
+    echo "User $username and their files have been deleted" done